National patient experience survey: Results for patients treated in August 2019

 - There was little variation between district health boards (DHBs).

-- Note: In the national results webpage, we display run charts to monitor statistically significant trends.
-Figures 1, 2, 3 and Table 1 have run charts.
-The run chart for Table 1 allows the user to select DHB.
+- Note: on the national results webpage, we display run charts to monitor statistically significant trends.
+Figures 1–4 have run charts.
+The run chart for Figure 4 allows the user to select a DHB.

-The three questions shown in Figure 3 continuously scored the lowest of all the survey questions.
+The three questions shown in Figure 3 continuously scored lowest of all the survey questions.

-Figure 3: Lowest-rating questions of the four domains, 2014–18 (percent of patients answering most positively)
+Figure 3: Run chart of the lowest-rating questions of the four domains, 2014–19 (percent of patients answering most positively)

-Figure 4 shows the breakdown of response rates by survey distribution method.
+Figure 5 shows the breakdown of response rates by survey distribution type.
 Postal surveys have a high processing cost, so we encourage DHBs to undertake surveys via email or SMS where possible.

-Response rates per DHB varied between 15 percent and 41 percent (see Table 1).
+Response rates per DHB varied from 13 percent to 32 percent (see Table 1).
 Three DHBs achieved a 30 percent response rate or above in the current survey round.
 DHBs are required to have at least 30 responses for results to be meaningful.
-(See also Appendix 1 for per-DHB scores for each of the four domains.)

 Representation of respondents